-Brands evolve over time.
 You need to be ready for things like changes in the market, changes in algorithms, and the fall of popular platforms.
 The way to do that is to build your community around the centralized values that do not change.
 Your customers will thank you.

 Did this article help you decide about how to use your branding in your marketing?
 Let us know with a comment!